FreeTAKTeam/FreeTAKHub-Installation/README.md

 # FreeTAKHub Installation

+Currently, FreeTAKHub has 5 components:

+1. FreeTAKServer (FTS)
+2. FreeTAKServer-UI
+3. WebMap Server
+4. Video Server
+5. Node-RED Server

-FreeTAKHub installation is a set of Ansible/Terraform scripts that allow you to:
+The installation is a set of Ansible/Terraform scripts that allow you to:

 - create the target nodes
 - install FTS and all the additional modules